aridiosilva/SmartContractsBlockchain/README.md

 A smart contract is a computer program or a transaction protocol which is intended to automatically execute, control or document legally relevant events and actions according to the terms of a contract or an agreement.

+Other simple smart contract definition is that it is a group of computer codes that can self-execute when predetermined conditions are met.
+A blockchain or a distributed ledger holds the transaction outcomes.
+People typically pay for the services of a notary public or a lawyer to have their documents processed.
+With smart contracts, they can create, enforce, and complete a deal or agreement by themselves.
+These allow people to execute deals without any third party.
+Smart contracts don’t only establish the penalties and other obligations of an agreement like how a traditional contract does.
+They can carry them out automatically.
+These digital contracts offer numerous potential applications in various industries.
+Smart contracts already work in tandem with the predicted currency of the future–bitcoins.

+## Three Essential Aspects of a Smart Contract

+> - First, a smart contract is a computerized agreement between two individuals.
+Smart contracts exist on a blockchain—a public database—which make them immutable.
+> - Second, a blockchain executes a smart contract.
+This means the agreement can be done without relying on a third-party mediation.
+> - Third, its transactions only transpire once the agreement conditions are fulfilled.
+This eliminates trust issues from emerging.

 ## What are the Objectives of Smart Contracts ?

 The objectives of smart contracts are the reduction of need in trusted intermediators, arbitrations and enforcement costs, fraud losses, as well as the reduction of malicious and accidental exceptions.